fcdoc/doc/en/flashduty/conf/schedule.md

 - Hover over the rule and click to open the rule configuration dialog box.
 - Changes to the scheduled duty rules will not affect historical data, including adding/deleting on-duty personnel or changing duty hours.
-- Rule changes take effect immediately after being saved.
+- Saved rule changes take effect immediately.

 #### 3. Delete

-- Once a rule is deleted, it cannot be restored, so proceed with caution.
+- Once a rule is deleted, it cannot be restored, so please proceed with caution.
 - Deletion takes effect immediately.
-Confirm that no services are still using it before proceeding.
+Please confirm that no business is still using the rule before proceeding.

-#### 4. Temporary Shift Adjustment
+#### 4. Temporary Shift Change
-- Temporary shift adjustments are primarily used in pre-planned duty schedules.
-For example, when a person on duty is temporarily unavailable or on leave, other colleagues need to take their place.
+- Temporary shift adjustments are primarily used in pre-planned duty schedules, such as when a duty person is temporarily unavailable or on leave and needs to be replaced by another colleague.
-- Before making a shift adjustment, fully communicate with the substitute about the duty time.
-Although there will be a message notification during the shift, there will be no system notification when the real-time adjustment takes effect immediately.
+- Before making a temporary shift adjustment, fully communicate with the substitute about the duty hours.
+Although there will be a notification during the shift change, there will be no system notification when the adjustment takes effect immediately.

-## Duty Example
+## Duty Examples

 ### Daily Duty
 - Requirements Overview: